samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 Machine learning models generally learn from large sets of data - learning patterns between aspects of the data and some outcome of interest.
 In this case the data contains a range of *features* about the patient, such as their age, sex, a breakdown of their stroke symptoms, etc. The machine learning model learns the relationship between those features and whether the patient receives thrombolysis or not.

 <img src="./images/ml_model_high_level.png" width="600">
+*A general depiction of machine learning models trained to predict use of thrombolysis for any patient given 1) the hospital they attend, 2) patient and clinical information, and 3) pathway and process information.*

 There are many different types of machine learning (here we use one called *XG-Boost*), but all are making predictions based on similarities to what the model has seen before.
 Many machine learning models are what we call a *black box* model - that is we give it some information, and it makes a prediction, but we don't know *why* it made that particular prediction.